Starting his career on the streets, one passer-by at a time, Martin Kerr has built a devoted fanbase of thousands.

 Often compared to James Taylor and more recently Ed Sheeran (although that might have more to do with his ginger hair and charming English accent) Kerr's storytelling spans the whole spectrum of emotions.
 His powerful voice and songwriting have earned him high praise from legends like Sarah McLachlan and Bruce Cockburn.

-Kerr explains, “You have to make people laugh before you have a licence to make them cry.
+Kerr explains, “You have to make people laugh before you make them cry.
 To see people experience such a range of feelings with me at my live shows is my favourite thing about being a musician.
-There’s something beautiful about sharing both happiness and sadness and then happiness again with a stranger.
-I always try to send people home with a happy heart”
+I always try to send people home with a happy heart.”

 Since that breakout success, Martin has been creating a fresh sound with producer Ryan Stewart (Carly Rae Jepsen, Owl City).
 The result is the new album 'Everything is Under Control', combining elements of Kerr’s intimate singer-songwriter approach with Stewart’s contemporary pop sensibilities.
 Think Dean Lewis, Tom Walker, Lewis Capaldi - Martin fits with the current wave of young confessional singer-songwriters, yet his voice can also take you back to the 70s with a tone that reminds many of James Taylor and Don McLean.